roualdes/bridgestan/docs/languages/r.md

   - `data` Either a JSON string literal or a path to a data file in JSON format ending in ".json".

   - `rng_seed` Seed for the RNG in the model object.

-  - `chain_id` Used to offset the RNG by a fixed amount.

 _Returns_